Angola–India relations: History

+The Indian state of Goa and Angola as a whole were both former Portuguese colonies.
 India supported the Angolan freedom struggle against Portuguese colonial rule until Angola gained independence in 1975.
 Since then India has maintained close ties to MPLA (Popular Movement for the Liberation of Angola).
 India officially established diplomatic relations with Angola in 1985.
 India is a founding member of the Non-Aligned Movement, and Angola joined the organization in 1976.

 There have been several visits by the leaders of the two countries.
 Rajiv Gandhi became the first Indian Prime Minister to visit Angola in May 1986.
 José Eduardo dos Santos became the first Angolan President to visit India in April 1987.
 Angolan Foreign Minister João Bernardo de Miranda visited India in May 2006 and signed a protocol on foreign office consultations.
 Prime Minister Manmohan Singh met with President Santos on the sidelines of the 35th G8 summit at L'Aquila, Italy on 10 July 2009.
 Prime Minister Narendra Modi met with President João Lourenço on the sidelines of the 10th BRICS summit in Johannesburg, South Africa on 26 July 2018.

 Angola and India signed an agreement on 30 January 2017 to establish a bilateral commission.
 The first India-Angola Joint Commission Meeting was co-chaired virtually by Foreign Ministers S. Jaishankar and Tete António on 7 September 2020.
 The two sides conducted a comprehensive review of bilateral relations and agreed to diversify trade relations particularly in the areas of health, pharmaceuticals, defence, agriculture, food processing, digitization and telecom.
 Three MoUs on health, training and visa facilitation were signed during the meeting.
 Angola supports India's candidacy for a permanent seat in a reformed United Nations Security Council.
 Angola voted for India's election to the UNSC's non-permanent seat for 2021–22.

+Angolan President Joao Laurenco visited India in May 2025 and held wide ranging talks including trade & investment, defence, energy, skilling, railways development partnership, health & pharmaceuticals, cultural cooperation and people to people ties.
+They also discussed regional and global issues of mutual interest.